Muhammad Muhsin

 The secret of a

 an absorbing one.
-Don’t let it though escalate.
+Don’t let it, though, escalate.
 Come together, discuss and sort

 it out by yourselves.
-Inviting a third party is something you should avoid as
+Inviting a third party is something you should avoid whenever possible.
+We are often insipidly requested by the elders to be patient and

 let things go.
 The “things” don’t go anywhere just like that.
 They go only when